su2code/su2code.github.io/_docs_v7/Slope-Limiters-and-Shock-Resolution.md

 ## Theory: An introduction to slope limiters
 For many studying compressible flow or high-speed aerodynamics, the formation of shock discontinuities is a common occurrence.
 The use of high-order numerical schemes is desired to resolve these regions as the strength of the shock largely governs the behavior of the downstream flow field.
 However, high-resolution linear schemes often result in numerical oscillations near the shock due to the high-frequency content associated with the shock.
 These oscillations can result in non-physical values (e.g. negative density) that significantly degrade the accuracy of your solution and pollute the domain.
-An example of this phenomenon is shown below with the Lax-Wendroff scheme for scalar advection.
+An example of this phenomenon is shown below with a MATLAB implementation of the Lax-Wendroff scheme for scalar advection.
 Although the Lax-Wendroff method is second-order, note that it introduces numerical oscillations that result in the state value of $$u$$ becoming negative.

 <img src="../../docs_files/LW_example.png" width="500">

-Figure (1): A one period advection (red) of an initial value discontinuity (black) using the Lax-Wendroff method.
+Figure (1): A MATLAB simulation of a one period advection (red) of an initial value discontinuity (black) using the Lax-Wendroff method.

 SU2 uses **slope limiters** to avoid these oscillations by damping second-order terms near shocks and other regions with sharp gradients.
 The second-order reconstruction is kept where the solution is smooth.
 This preserves solution accuracy in regions with smooth gradients and helps obtain physical results and numerical stability in regions close to the shock.